ev-dushan-ranawaka/Library-Management-System/sample.md

 $feed = "https://pkgs.dev.azure.com/ENKIVEDA/enkiveda-tools/_packaging/enkiveda-tools@Release/nuget/v3/index.json"
 ```
 Oh
-The main reason to use PowerShell is because you are working in a Windows environment and the commands/readability are easier.
+The main reason to use PowerShell is because we are working in a Windows environment and the commands/readability are easier.

 Then run the tool install command